OpenCageData/leaflet-opencage-geocoding/README.md

 # OpenCage Data Search and Geocoding Control for Leaflet

-A [Leaflet](http://leafletjs.com/) search control that uses [OpenCage Data's](http://www.opencagedata.com/) geocoder.
+A [Leaflet](http://leafletjs.com/) search control that uses [OpenCage Data's](http://geocoder.opencagedata.com/) geocoder.

-To see the plugin in action, take a look at the [demo](http://opencagedata.com/geocoder/demo).
+To see the plugin in action, take a look at the [demo](http://geocoder.opencagedata.com/code/leaflet-demo.html).

+## Installation

+Clone from GitHub: `git@github.com:lokku/leaflet-opencage-search.git`.

+Install with Bower: `bower install Leaflet.OpenCage.Search`.

 ## Usage